-Cancer refers to the abnormal and uncontrolled growth of certain cells that can interfere with normal body functions.
+Cancer refers to the abnormal and uncontrolled growth of certain cells that can get in the way of normal body functions.
 Cancer can spread (metastasize) from where it starts growing to other organs and parts of the body.
 Cancer can destroy healthy cells and cause illness and death.

-A healthy immune system helps to limit the occurrence of cancer.
-Because those living with HIV (HIV+) have weakened immune systems, HIV+ people are more vulnerable to several kinds of cancer.
+A healthy immune system helps to prevent cancer.
+Because those living with HIV (HIV+) have weakened immune systems, it is easier for HIV+ people to become ill with several kinds of cancer.
 HIV+ people are more likely to be infected with viruses that can lead to cancer.
 These viruses include:

 The following types of cancer lead to an AIDS diagnosis: Kaposi's sarcoma, certain types of lymphoma, and cervical cancer.
 Other non-AIDS defining cancers for which HIV+ people are at increased risk include anal, liver, and lung cancer.
 All of these are explained in detail below.

 KS was one of the most common opportunistic infections (OIs) in the early days of the AIDS epidemic.

 HHV-8 is the virus that causes KS.
 It is transmitted through sexual contact or blood products.
 KS has always been less common in women than in men, but is less common in all people with HIV since the use of newer, more effective HIV drug combinations.

 A recent study found that some HIV+ people with KS find that their KS gets worse after starting HIV drugs.
 This is most likely due to IRIS (immune reconstitution inflammation syndrome), which happens when your immune system acts so strongly and so quickly that it causes lots of inflammation that can actually make your symptoms worse.
 KS-IRIS usually happens more often in HIV+ people with higher HIV viral loads, higher KS viral loads, and more advanced KS disease.